-It is recommended to performed studies and plot data normalizing them when appropriate, so that they could be presented on the same plane so that previously unknown sources of variability could be found.
+It is recommended to perform studies and plot data, normalizing them when appropriate so they can be presented on the same plane and previously unknown sources of variability can be found.

-Use of data collection, analysis and evaluation are the most important tasks in a Cleaning Validation program.
+The use of data collection, analysis, and evaluation are the most critical tasks in a cleaning validation program.
 The earlier practitioners start realizing this, the better understanding of variability they will achieve.

 Industry Expert Igor Gorsky has been a pharmaceutical industry professional for over 30 years.
 He held multiple positions with increasing responsibility at Alpharma, Wyeth and Shire.
 He worked in Production, Quality Assurance, Technical Services and Validation including an Associate Director of Global Pharmaceutical Technology at Shire Pharmaceuticals.
 He is currently holding a position of Senior Consultant at ConcordiaValsource, LLC.
 His over the years accomplishments include validation of all of the aspects of pharmaceutical and biotechnology production and quality management, technical support of multi-billion dollar drug product lines and introduction of new products onto the market.
 He had published articles and white papers in pharmaceutical professional magazines and textbooks.
 In addition he had been a presenter at Interphex.
 He is also very active with PDA participating in several Task force groups authoring PDA Technical Reports 29 (Points to Consider for Cleaning Validation) and 60 (Process Validation).
 He is leading PDA Water Interest Group.
 He holds a BS degree in Mechanical and Electrical Engineering Technology from Rochester Institute of Technology.